whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Acting violently towards a mirror was absolutely not allowed, and the storyteller said, "The people just about ripped him apart."
 But the mirror protected him from the crowd, went up to where the preacher had been, and began speaking.[xxx-daughters of copper woman|109-112]

-The mirror first encouraged empathy, asking people to imagine how a stranger might feel, being away from home and surrounded by people who looked and acted differently.
-Then she reminded her neighbors of the beauty of their respectful way of life when she said, "there was more than one kind of mirror.
+The mirror first encouraged empathy, asking people to imagine how a stranger might feel, being away from home and surrounded by others who looked and acted differently.
+Then she reminded her neighbors that "there was more than one kind of mirror.
 There was the white man's mirror that you got if you went to church, but there was the mirror in the eyes of the people you loved..."
-She warned the crowd about following anybody "who was so mixed up they'd do forbidden things."[xxx-daughters of copper woman|109-112]
+She warned the crowd against following anybody like the preacher "who was so mixed up they'd do forbidden things."[xxx-daughters of copper woman|109-112]

-I feel impressed that this woman calmly but clearly confronted the preacher's hurtful attitudes.
+I feel impressed that this woman calmly and clearly confronted the preacher's hurtful attitudes.
 She even invited her neighbors to have compassion for a stranger after he'd acted rudely.
 I also feel impressed that the people immediately recognized who was in the right and acted in support of the mostly-naked woman instead of the self-righteous man.
-This story showed me that whole communities can act in solidarity and stand for a culture of mutual respect when conflict arises.
+This story shows that whole communities can act in solidarity and stand for a culture of mutual respect when conflict arises.

 This story showed me what it's like when everyone in a nation upholds the rules for how people treat each other.
 The Nootka didn't have police; everybody took a stand to protect the clown when she was attacked.
 They had rules that worked for everyone, and everyone had the spiritual strength to uphold them.

 And this solidarity was not a one-off event.
 It was a way of life.
 The clown walked out of the church, and all the people followed her, leaving the preacher alone.
 That church still exists and remains empty to this day.[xxx-daughters of copper woman|109-112]

+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Stand for what's right</div>
+<div class="rev-act-body">When you act on your urge to stand for what's right, you bring justice, connection, and understanding into the world.
+Think about a time you saw someone disrespected, misunderstood, cheated, or attacked, whether on TV or in person.
+How did you respond?
+How could you have taken a stand to make the situation turn out better?
+Look for another instance where someone around you is disrespected, and find a way to help address the disrespect so it doesn't happen again.</div></div>

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #10<br/>Support someone else when they take a stand</div>
 <div class="rev-act-body">The mirror-woman showed integrity by standing for the values that she wanted in her nation.
-Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her if she were attacked?
-In other words, how much easier was it for her to take a stand knowing that others would support her?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
+Consider: how much harder would it have been for her to take that stand if she didn't trust that others would stand with her?
+In other words, how much easier was it for her to take a stand knowing that she would havee others' support?<br/><br/>Think of a time when you wanted to take a stand in some way -- perhaps because a bully was picking on someone, or a boss made a rude remark in public, or a teacher was rude to a student, or a company was polluting the Earth.
 Were you scared to speak up and confront them because you worried you'd be alone?
 How amazing would it feel knowing you could take a stand and you could trust others to support you?<br/><br/>Just like you would want others' support in difficult moments, they want yours too.
 Your support makes it easier for other people to act with integrity.
 Look for an opportunity to support someone else who "sticks their neck out" to do the right thing, even when it's unpopular.</div></div>

 ### Solidarity and Generosity Used to be Universal